Negroni: Name

-The name "Negroni" is an Italian surname, and the drink is presumably named after some person of this name.
-Numerous persons claim to have invented the cocktail or to have had it named after them, though these lack contemporary sources.
+The name "Negroni" is an Italian surname, and numerous people claim to have invented the cocktail or to have had it named after them, though these lack contemporary sources.

 The most widely reported account is that it was first mixed in Florence, Italy, in 1919, at Caffè Casoni (now Caffè Giacosa), on Via de' Tornabuoni, by bartender Fosco Scarselli, for his customer Count Camillo Negroni; see Picchi (2002).
 The commonly held origin story is that it was concocted by a member of the Negroni family asking the bartender to strengthen the Americano by adding gin, rather than the normal soda water.
 The bartender also added an orange garnish rather than the typical lemon garnish of the Americano to signify that it was a different drink.
 Cocktail historian David Wondrich researched Camillo Negroni, whose status as a count is questionable, but whose grandfather, Luigi Negroni, was indeed a count.
 The year 1919 may be a confusion with the amaro today sold as Old 1919 (Antico Negroni 1919); see below.

-An implausible story is that it was invented by Pascal Olivier de Negroni, Count de Negroni in 1857 in Senegal; this has been circulated by his descendants, and is impossible, as Campari did not exist until 1860.
+The descendants of Pascal Olivier de Negroni, Count de Negroni have claimed that he invented the drink in 1857 in Senegal; this has been circulated by his descendants, however, Campari did not exist until 1860.
 A Corse-Matin Sunday Edition article from 1980 says he invented the drink around 1914; which is again impossible, as he died in 1913.

 An unrelated person, Cavaliere (Knight) Guglielmo Negroni, founded Negroni Distillerie in Treviso, Italy in 1919, and produced a red amaro, now sold as Old 1919 (Antico Negroni 1919).
 There is no evidence that this is related to the modern Campari-based cocktail, though the prominent "1919" may be why that year is given as the origin of the classic cocktail.

 Precursors

-Andrew Willett believes that this drink originated in San Francisco, where Campari was first imported to the United States (presumably due to the Italian American population in North Beach, San Francisco), between 1904 (when Campari began to be mass produced) and 1920 (when Prohibition started) as a modification of the martini, replacing orange bitters with Campari.
+Andrew Willett believes that this drink originated in San Francisco, where Campari was first imported to the United States, between 1904 (when Campari began to be mass produced) and 1920 (when Prohibition started) as a modification of the martini, replacing orange bitters with Campari.
 Like the martini, this drink consists of Italian ingredients (vermouth, Campari) mixed with gin in an American-style cocktail.
 He finds an Italian origin implausible, as at the time the spirits-based cocktails popular in the United States were not made in Italy; they were considered American style, as seen in the American Bar (London, 1893), Harry's New York Bar (Paris, 1911), and Harry's Bar (Venice, 1931).